 Lifeguard Project Links

-The National LGBTI Health Alliance is pleased to announce the commencement of the Wingmen Project for Australian communities of gay men.
+The National LGBTI Health Alliance is pleased to announce the commencement of the development of the Wingmen Project for Australian communities of gay men.

 Working with beyondblue and the Movember Foundation, the Alliance will foster a community conversation and educate gay men across Australia in an effort to tackle the alarming rates of depression, anxiety and suicide within this community.